joecannatti/thezenprogrammer/_posts/2018-04-12-un-spike-ing.md

 Writing code is often the best way to figure out what exactly needs to be done to solve a problem.
 In the Agile world, they call this a [Spike](http://agiledictionary.com/209/spike/).

-A spike is when a software developer sits done and starts writing little bits of code with the goal of building a map of all the work they are going to need to eventually do to complete a project.
+A spike is when a software developer sits down and starts writing little bits of code with the goal of building a map of all the work they are going to need to eventually do to complete a project.

 It’s a way of quickly hacking out code that does stuff like:
 - Querying the database to see what’s in there and how it fits together